JuergenKanz/DiceGame/README.md

 4. TLS
 5. Full TOC

-While running through the different scenarios we consider the *Five Focusing Steps* of the TOC as well.
+While running through the different scenarios we consider the *Five Focusing Steps* of the TOC - Theory of Constraints as well.

+- DiceGame.nb (Mathematica notebook)
+- DiceGame.cdf (for older versions of the free Wolfram Player)
+- DiceGame.pdf (the notebook in PDF format)